Living and working in a small town is more than just repeatedly running into your friends at the local grocery store.

 It’s a lifestyle.

-Some of the best reasons small town living is so appealing is because it is so vastly different from the hustle and bustle of the big city.
+Some of the best reasons small town living is so appealing is because it's so vastly different from the hustle and bustle of the big city.

-“So much time is wasted sitting in traffic in the city where as in Golden, if you have to do a longer drive you're at least surrounded by spectacular scenery.”
+“So much time is wasted sitting in traffic in the city where as in Golden you can get anywhere in town in less than five minutes.
+And, if you have to do a longer drive you're at least surrounded by spectacular scenery.”

 Well… the scenery is DEFINITELY a plus.

-Plus, he adds, it's so easy to get around and he enjoy seeing familiar faces wherever he goes.
+Plus, he adds, it's so easy to get around and he enjoys seeing familiar faces wherever he goes.

 Our most seasoned raft guide has been in the industry since she was a little girl.
-Her parents owned Glacier Raft Company from 1990 to 2007, giving her tons of experience in both rafting, as well as small town living.
+Her parents owned Glacier Raft Company from 1990 to 2007, giving her tons of experience in both rafting the Kicking Horse River, and small town living.

 Her favourite thing about living here?

 “Everything is close together so there's very little time wasted commuting to do fun stuff,” she explains.
-“We can be on the water or skiing 15 min after leaving the house!”
+“We can be skiing or on the water 15 min after leaving the house!”

-Although Golden may be a but of a rarity in the amount of activities it offers, living in this small town means you usually can find someone to join you.
+Although Golden may be a bit of a rarity in the amount of activities it offers, living in this small town means you can usually find someone to join you on whatever adventure you can dream up.
 Or, if you set out on your own chances are you'll bump into a familiar face.

 “I once ran into a woman on a trail who was wearing a top I had just dropped off at a thrift store the day before,” says Laura Kluz.